AaronYang0628/docs/content/Kubernetes/Argo/argo-workflow/ArgoWorkFlow.md

 +++

 ### Preliminary
-- Kubernets has installed
+- Kubernets has installed, if not [check link](kubernetes/command/install/index.html)
-- Argo CD has installed
+- Argo CD has installed, if not [check link](kubernetes/argo/argo-cd/argocd.html)
-- cert-manager has installed on argocd and the clusterissuer has a named `self-signed-ca-issuer`service
+- cert-manager has installed on argocd and the clusterissuer has a named `self-signed-ca-issuer`service, , if not [check link](kubernetes/command/install/index.html)

 ### 1. prepare `argo-workflows.yaml`